 - Two vSphere servers are connected to the two data center switches in a fully redundant setup (each server has one uplink to each ToR switch).

-- Load-Based Teaming (LBT) is used within vSphere instead of IP-based hash (vSphere terminology for a Link Aggregation Group / LAG).
+- Load-Based Teaming (LBT) is used within vSphere instead of IP-based hash (vSphere terminology for a Link Aggregation Group).

-The two ToR switches are not aware of the exact VM placement, resulting in traffic flowing across inter-switch link even when it could be exchanged locally (yeah, I was writing about this issue almost exactly three years ago).
+The two ToR switches are not aware of the exact VM placement, resulting in traffic flowing across inter-switch link even when it could be exchanged locally.

 Traffic between VMs appearing near to each other in a leaf-and-spine fabric gets better treatment than any other traffic (no leaf-to-spine oversubscription); in the FEX scenario all traffic gets identical treatment as FEX still doesn’t support local switching.

-The leaf-and-spine (or FEX) solution obviously costs way more than a simple two-switch solution, so you just might consider using link aggregation and LACP with vSphere.
+The leaf-and-spine (or FEX) solution obviously costs way more than a simple two-switch solution, so might consider:

 Sure it does (and Chris provided some very good arguments for that claim in his blog post), but there’s nothing in the 802.1ax standard dictating the traffic distribution mechanism on a LAG.
 VMware could have decided to use LBT with a LAG, but they didn’t (because deep inside the virtual switch they tie the concept of a link aggregation group to the IP hash load balancing mechanism).
 Don’t blame standards and concepts for suboptimal implementations ;)

 Of course they are; I wouldn’t touch them with a 10-foot pole.
-You should always use LACP to form a LAG, but VMware supports LACP only in the distributed switch, which requires Enterprise Plus license.
+You should always use LACP to form a LAG, but VMware supports LACP only in the distributed switch which requires Enterprise Plus or NSX license2.
 Yet again, don’t blame the standards or network design requirements, blame a vendor that wants to charge extra for baseline layer-2 functionality.

-Typical high-end ToR switches (from almost any vendor) have 48 10GE ports and four 40GE ports.
-Using the 40GE ports for inter-switch links results in worst-case 3:1 oversubscription (48 10GE ports on the left-hand switch communicate exclusively with the 48 10GE ports on the right-hand switch over an equivalent of 16 10GE ports).
-Problem solved (until you have to add more servers).
+Typical high-end ToR switches (from almost any vendor) have 48 10GE/25GE/100GE ports3 and four ports that are four times faster (40GE/100GE/400GE).
+Using the faster ports for inter-switch links results in worst-case 3:1 oversubscription (48 lower-speed ports on the left-hand switch communicate exclusively with the 48 10GE ports on the right-hand switch over an equivalent of 16 10GE ports).
+Problem solved.